 Luckily, the app is really good.
 It’s well-built, intuitive and straightforward.
 There’s no chance of messing up or getting lost.

 The app itself provides a lot of insight.
-You can check motion triggered events, watch recorded clips, check the status of your device and the battery life.
+You can check motion triggered events, watch recorded clips, and check the status of your device and the battery life.

 You can configure the motion zones from the app and it also has a feature to schedule notifications so that the sound won’t interrupt at inappropriate times.